-A key part of Family Friends’ work is supporting victims or witnesses of domestic abuse through our Positive Intervention for Children Affected by Domestic Abuse programme.
+A key part of Family Friends’ work is supporting victims or witnesses of domestic abuse through our Positive Intervention for Children Affected by Domestic Abuse programme (PICADA).

 On Friday, Family Friends staff will be showing solidarity with the international campaign by attending Radian Housing Association’s White Ribbon awareness raising event at Sawyer’s Close, Windsor, as one of the partner organisations.
 Thames Valley Police and council representatives will also attend, while Radian will be collecting toiletries to donate to refuge centres.